BAD-AL/WinformThemer/Readme.md

 ## Creating your own Theme config
 A default dark theme is included and can be easily customized.
-HAve a look at the following static property:
+By changing the following static property:
 ```C#
         public static WinFormThemeConfig DefaultDarkTheme
         {